coinse/SINVAD/README.md

 Alternatively, to train models for all the RQs, one can run the `all_init.sh` script in the same directory.

+For RQ4, you need to download the VAE models [from this link](doi.org/10.6084/m9.figshare.24482122) and place them in the `vae/models/` directory.

 ## Run
 Set up a Jupyter server and run the notebooks.